What causes gum recession in one tooth and how to treat it?

 2. Ill-fitting restoration:

 A large filling or an ill-fitting crown that extends beyond the gum line can also create irritation.
-This will cause plaque to build up in the area and promote inflammation.
-The tissues that support the restored tooth will gradually shrink, exposing the root.
+This can cause more plaque to build up in the area and promote inflammation.
+As a result, the tissues supporting the poorly fitting restoration gradually shrink, exposing the root.

 3. Orthodontic treatment: